unruggable-labs/x402/examples/typescript/clients/ens-extension/README.md

 # ENS Identity Extension Example

 This example demonstrates how to construct and utilize the x402 `ens` extension using the shared `@x402/extensions` package.
-A local resource server acts as the merchant (advertising its ENS identity in `PaymentRequired`) and the client acts as the payer (echoing that ENS data and adding its own identity before sending a `PaymentPayload`).
+A local resource server acts as the merchant (payee) by advertising its ENS identity in `PaymentRequired`, and the client acts as the payer (echoing that ENS data and adding its own identity before sending a `PaymentPayload`).

 Settlement semantics remain unchanged; the example focuses on how ENS identity metadata propagates through the protocol.
 Consistent with the extension rules, the client echoes the server-provided payee fields verbatim and only appends payer metadata.